Medical evacuees from Gaza enter Egypt as the Rafah crossing reopens

 Palestinian toddler killed by Israeli fire

+Also on Monday, Israel's military said it killed four Palestinians in northern Gaza who approached troops near the line marking Israeli-controlled territory, “posing an imminent threat to them.”

-More than 520 Palestinians were killed by Israeli fire since the ceasefire went into effect on Oct.
+More than 520 Palestinians have been killed by Israeli fire since the ceasefire went into effect on Oct.
 10, according to Gaza's health ministry.
-The casualties since the ceasefire are among the over 71,800 Palestinians killed since the start of Israel’s offensive, according to ministry, which does not say how many were fighters or civilians.
+They are among the over 71,800 Palestinians killed since the start of the war, according to the ministry, which does not say how many were fighters or civilians.

-The ministry, which is part of Gaza's Hamas-led government, keeps detailed casualty records that are seen as generally reliable by U.N. agencies and independent experts.
+The ministry, part of Gaza's Hamas-led government, keeps detailed casualty records that are seen as generally reliable by U.N. agencies and independent experts.

 Rafah's opening represents ceasefire progress

-Israeli troops seized the Rafah crossing in May 2024, calling it part of efforts to combat arms-smuggling for the militant Hamas group.
+Israel had said seizing the Rafah crossing in May 2024 was part of efforts to combat arms-smuggling by the Hamas militant group.
 The crossing was briefly opened for the evacuation of medical patients during a ceasefire in early 2025.

 Israel had resisted reopening the Rafah crossing, but the recovery of the remains of the last hostage in Gaza cleared the way to move forward.